Mathematica Notebook for This Page.

 The surface of revolution of tractrix around its asymptote is called pseudosphere.
 Eugenio Beltrami in 1868 showed that pseudosphere provided a model for hyperbolic geometry.
 It is a surface of constant negative Gaussian curvature.

-The tractrix is a ideal shape for a speaker horn.
-See Horn speaker.
+The tractrix is a ideal shape for a horn loudspeaker.